 If you live in the inner city where land sizes are smaller, you’re most likely going to use your front yard will also double as a carport.
 Corner homes tend to have larger outdoor spaces than their side neighbours, therefore, you can still set up a small outdoor space.

-You have a spot that’s accessible during renovation
+You have a spot that’s accessible during the renovation

 Corner homes have good side-street access which is useful during a renovation and redecoration.
 There are fewer problems in dealing with any large machinery needed in construction.
 The street space will ease the delivery or removal of furniture from the house.